 A Fatal Work Injury Claim Can Be Made By Family Or Dependants

-When a person has died as a result of a work related event or latent onset injury, a claim can be made by their family, or by a person defined as a ‘dependant’ under the Workers' Compensation and Rehabilitation Act 2003.
-We understand it can be a difficult time for family members after losing someone in a workplace accident.
-Due to the sensitive nature of this type of claim, we encourage you to contact The Personal Injury Lawyers to assist you to lodge the claim.
-It may be helpful to ask someone such as a family member or friend to assist you.
+Yes, when a person has died as a result of a work related event or latent onset injury, a claim can be made by their family, or by a person defined as a ‘dependant’ under the Workers' Compensation and Rehabilitation Act 2003.

 Compensation for a fatal injury may include lump sum or quarterly payments for dependants, as well as reasonable expenses to cover the cost of a funeral.